This article is based on the guidelines provided by the AWMF, the Association of the Scientific Medical Societies in Germany.

 Rheumatic Fever After an Infection

-Rheumatic fever is an inflammatory reaction to bacterial toxins after an infection with group A streptococci.
+Rheumatic fever is an inflammatory connective tissue disease due to bacterial toxins after an infection with group A streptococci.
+It is a non-suppurative sequelae of the infection.

 Epidemiology of Rheumatic Fever